afermon/PiggyMetrics-Kubernetes/README.md

 Just copy `docker-compose.yml` and hit `docker-compose up`

 #### Development mode
 If you'd like to build images yourself (with some changes in the code, for example), you have to clone all repository and build artifacts with maven.
-Then, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

-`docker-compose.dev.yml` inherits `docker-compose.yml` with additional possibility to build images locally and expose all containers ports for convenient development.
+Then, build each individual image and update the docker conposer file with each individual image name.

 #### Important endpoints
 - http://localhost:80 - Gateway